flagxor/ueforth/esp32/optional/README-optional.txt

   * assemblers.h - Assemblers for ESP32 Xtensa and ESP32 RISC-V
   * camera.h - Support for the ESP32-CAM camera
   * oled.h - Support for the SSD1306 Oled
+  * rmt.h - Support for RMT (Remote Control)
+  * serial-bluetooth.h - Support for Bluetooth serial and
+                         bterm a Bluetooth serial redirector for the terminal
+  * spi-flash.h - Support for low level SPI Flash partition access

 Initially ESP32forth focused on a minimal C kernel, with most functionality built in Forth code loaded at boot.
 Eventually, as support for more capabilities